-August 15th brought the official publication of my first book, Soul Food: The Surprising Story of an American Cuisine, One Plate at a Time.
+On August 15th, my first book, Soul Food: The Surprising Story of an American Cuisine, One Plate at a Time was published.
 I’m a very proud papa of this book (weighing in at 1 pound, 7 ounces, 333 pages long and dimensions of 9.4 x 6.4 x 1.2 inches) with much thanks to the University of North Carolina Press for a successful delivery.

 Soul Food: The Surprising Story of an American Cuisine, One Plate at a Time (University of North Carolina Press, August 2013).

 In Soul Food–really a love letter to African American cooks–I create a representative soul food meal, and I write a separate chapter on each part of the meal.
 So, there are chapters on fried chicken, greens, black-eyed peas, etc. In an informative and entertaining way, I discuss the history of each food item and answer the following questions:

 Most chapters have three recipes: a traditional, a health conscious and a contemporary version of how to prepare a particular dish.
 After reading my book, anyone should be able to prepare a soul food meal and understand its cultural context.

 Hollering Praise for Soul Food:

 “In Soul Food: The Surprising Story of an American Cuisine, One Plate at a Time, Adrian Miller presents readers with a tasty treatise that masterfully captures the history and culture of African American food: the labors of those who prepare it, the dignity of those who serve it, and the joy of those who eat it.”

 –Jessica B. Harris Ph.D. author of High on The Hog: A Culinary Journey from Africa to America